bitcoin-dot-org/Bitcoin.org/en/full-node.md

 (since the node has to verify the blocks downloaded), and the client will take up an increasing amount of storage space.
 Before the node finishes IBD, you cannot send/receive Bitcoins.

-If you are using Bitcoin Core GUI, you can monitor the progress of IBD at the bottom left corner in the software.
+If you are using Bitcoin Core GUI, you can monitor the progress of IBD in the status bar(left bottom corner).

 ![Bitcoin-Qt Initial Block Download](/img/full-node/en-bitcoin-qt-ibd.png?{{site.time | date: '%s'}})